hkdb/SSHshare/README.md

 You can also follow our twitter to track announcements of releases of this project as well as other 3DF OSI projects and news: https://twitter.com/3dfosi

+#### June 1st, 2020 - v0.2.1 Released

+- Applied fix for Windows:
+    - Automated powershell command in install script to avoid having to ask the user to use CLI
+    - Changed dist.sh to package ssh-vault.exe into the same directory as SSHshare
+    - Execute ssh-vault via its fullpath/SSHshare/ssh-vault to avoid any env path issues

 #### May 31st, 2020 - v0.2.0 Released

 - Rewritten in Go/JS/HTML